stalniy/casl/docs-src/src/content/pages/advanced/debugging-testing/en.md

 ## Debugging

-`PureAbility`'s `can` and `cannot` methods return boolean result and doesn't explain the reason or which rule forbids the action.
+`Ability`'s `can` and `cannot` methods return boolean result and doesn't explain the reason or which rule forbids the action.
 To get the rule which allows or forbids an action on a subject, you can use `relevantRuleFor` method.
 It accepts the same arguments as `can`:

 ```js
 import { defineAbility } from '@casl/ability';